APRICOT SENSATION

 This large flower has been of interest to me from its maiden bloom.
 It has been my only large-flowered purple that has a pattern in a single band; most of the purple patterns have been multi-banded or ringed broken patterns.
 This one consistently has one ring, like a bracelet.
 In cool weather (in the 80’s) the patterned single ring is quite consistent and the cooler the temperature, the more intense the color of the pattern becomes.
 As the temperatures go into the 90’s the flower maintains its medium purple color but the ring, while maintaining a lighter shade of lavender, loses its broken pattern.

 This large 7-inch flower (occasionally 8-inch) opens flat from the throat, which gives it an impressive presence when several of the blooms are open on the plant at once.
 It has excellent sun resistance and rust resistance.
 It has a moderate rate of increase and is pod and pollen fertile; the pods in my garden generally set only in cooler weather at the end of the season (if the temperature is in the low 80’s).
 I would expect it to set more pods in cooler climates.
-Overall it is an exceptional flower on strong upright scapes and faces out at the viewer, a trait that I value highly. ($125 d.f.
-Spring shipping)
+Overall it is an exceptional flower on strong upright scapes and faces out at the viewer, a trait that I value highly. ($75 d.f.)

 ENERGY RIBBON